 - Identification – 3/5 – Quite distinctive when you tune in to it, though novices may confuse it with other small brown seaweeds like caragheen.
-Look for small (1-6cm) flattened fronds, irregularly branched, though usually roughly pyramidal in outline.
+Look for small (1-6cm) flattened fronds, irregularly branched, though usually roughly pyramidal in outline at the tips.
 The colour can vary according to where and when it is growing, from yellowish-green (higher up the shore, in summer) to deep chocolate brown (lower down, winter).
 The taste is very distinctive and as no seaweeds growing in inshore tidal zones are toxic, this is a good way to confirm ID.
 If you find larger specimens, you may have been lucky enough to stumble upon pepper dulse’s big brother royal fern weed (Osmundea osmunda), which has a similar flavour and can be used in all the same ways.
 Occasionally people mistake wrack syphon weed (polysiphonia lanosa) for pepper dulse.
 It shares some of pepper dulse’s truffly properties, but has an unpleasant gritty texture, and is only found attached to other seaweeds (usually tooth wrack).
 Wrack syphon weed (I call it mermaid’s pubes, though you will occasionally see it more politely listed as sea truffle) has delicious properties once you overcome it’s challenging texture.
 Dried and powdered it tastes like truffly curried cauliflower.

 - Edibility – 5 /5– A true gastronomic gem.
 Surprising, intense, mineral, aromatic, fishy, peppery, garlicy, powerful umami.
-Variously described as “The Truffle of the Sea” and as a cross between truffle and lobster and (by me!), chef crack.
+Variously described as “The Truffle of the Sea”, as a cross between truffle and lobster and (by me!), chef crack.

 - Habitat – Clinging to rock from mid tidal range downwards